 Even simple things like getting a birth certificate can cause problems when trying to merge the Ethiopian and Western systems.

-Is there any more "reasonable"?
+Is there anything more "reasonable"?

 Photographer Abel Gashaw is one of many Ethiopians who have adapted to moving between the two calendars with relative ease.